CCPA and What It Means For Your Business

 KSA&D can help!

-With the January 2020 compliance deadline on the horizon, it’s important to get your business ready to avoid any potential issues.
-KSA&D are here to help!
+Now that the compliance deadline is here, it’s important to get your business ready to avoid any potential issues.
+KSA&D is here to help!
 If your business meets the compliance requirements for CCPA (or if you’d like to find out if the law will impact you), take action!
 Give us a call!
 Our web development experts are ready to make sure your website is up to date well ahead of the deadline.

 Read the full legislation here: https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180AB375